Prin Suparat

 Prin Suparat (ปริญ สุภารัตน์, born 19 March 1990), known internationally as Mark Prin, is a Thai actor and model.
 He is seen on Channel 3.
 He is a member of the group called 4+1 Channel 3 Superstar with Mario Maurer, Nadech Kugimiya, Pakorn Chatborirak, and Phupoom Pongpanu.
 He is also well known for his roles in Punya Chon Kon Krua (2012), Pope Rak (2014), Rak Nakara (2017), Kleun Cheewit (2017), My Husband in Law (2020), and My Forever Sunshine (2020).

 Personal life

+Early life and career beginnings

 Suparat was born in Chiang Mai to Thai Chinese parents.
 He grew up in Lampang.
 His entrance and debut break into the Entertainment/Acting field begun after he was scouted by a manager working for Channel 3.

+Education

 He attended the Faculty of Tourism and Hospitality at Rangsit University on an athletic scholarship.
-His talent is Judo black belt (middleweight) and is on the Judo team for Rangsit University.
+His talent is Judo, in which he is a black belt (middleweight), and he was on the Judo team for Rangsit University.

+Marriage

-On April 21, 2022, Mark Prin and his girlfriend of eight years, Kimberley Anne Woltemas, got engaged.
+On April 17, 2022, Mark Prin and his girlfriend of nine years, Kimberley Anne Woltemas, got engaged.
+They held a simple engagement ceremony in Lanna style with only family members of the two and close friends along with a housewarming ceremony together on August 26, 2023.
+The couple tied the knot on September 14, 2023 at Villa Bonomi, Lake Como, Italy.